thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

 Additionally, an ER diagram is often created to represent the persistence needs of a new feature in a web application.
 Typically, creating an ER diagram is the first step toward forming a relational database structure for the feature.
 In a relational database, the relationships between entities are implemented by storing the **primary key** of one entity as a **foreign key** in the table of another entity.

-Here's an example ER diagram that represents the relationship between movies and awards with their respective attributes.
+Here's an example ER diagram that represents the relationship between movies and awards in more detail.

 ```text
 ┌──────────────┐       ┌──────────────┐